 The pop-up tab should easily pull up and away from the drywall towards yourself.
 However, if the protective layer does not completely come off in one piece, you can simply use your fingernail to remove the rest of the protective layer.

 Note: If you’re not going to paint the walls right away (or the same day), wait to remove the clear protective layer until just before you paint.

-Step 4b.
-An alternative method (for textured walls)
+Step 4b: An alternative method for covering holes in textured walls.

 If you’re using the Eclipse wall repair patch on heavily textured walls, you can skip the painting over the patch step entirely (Step 3).

 Instead, do this…

 After pressing it into place on the wall, you’ll immediately remove the first protective layer, which is explained further in Step 4 above.

 Then you can apply the wall texture over the patch with an aerosol spray texture or a textured paint roller that matches your wall texture.